Curvature homogeneous hypersurfaces in space forms: Preliminaries

 Clearly, if this last map is constant along a small segment of a relative nullity geodesic $\gamma$, then it must be constant along the whole $\gamma$, and in particular $\hat f$ in \eqref{gp2} must be regular along all of $\gamma$.
 We conclude that we can assume from now on that all these geodesics are complete, even though we do not ask for the hypersurface $M^n$ itself to be complete.
 In particular, $M^n$ becomes the total space of the bundle $\Q^{n-1}_c\to M^n\xrightarrow{\pi} V^2$, and we conclude the following.

 \begin{corollary}\po For $f$ as above we have that $f(M^n)=\hat f(\Lambda)$.
-Conversely, if a surface $g$ satisfies the property of the last proposition, then $\hat f$ in \eqref{gp2} gives globally a curvature homogeneous rank two immersion defined on the whole unit normal bundle $\Lambda$ of $g$. \end{corollary}
+Conversely, if a surface $g$ satisfies the property of the last proposition, then $\hat f$ in \eqref{gp2} gives globally a curvature homogeneous rank two immersion defined on the whole unit normal bundle $\Lambda$ of $g$. \end{corollary} \proof For each $p\in V^2$, since along an open subset of $\Lambda_p$ the map $w\in\Lambda_p\mapsto\det A_w$ in \pref{gp} is a non-zero constant, then this property holds over the whole leaf $\Lambda_p$, and therefore the map $\hat f$ is an immersion over all of $\Lambda$, still preserving the property that $\det A_w$ is a non-zero constant.
+Therefore $\hat f$ extends the original immersion $f$ and is a curvature homogeneous regular hypersurface defined over the whole bundle $\Lambda$.

-Since the space of self-adjoint endomorphisms of a two-dimensional Euclidean space has dimension 3, as an easy consequence we get that our problem is low dimensional.
+As a consequence we conclude that our problem is low dimensional (the case $n=4$ and $c=-1$ will be completely classified in \sref{h5}):